-Rajas are particularly popular in central and Southern Mexico, so I’m told, and are so versatile I’ve seen them served as breakfast, lunch and dinner.
+Rajas are particularly popular in central and Southern Mexico, and are so versatile I’ve seen them served as breakfast, lunch and dinner.
 I can’t speak for all of Mexico, but at least in Mexico City when someone is talking about rajas, they are usually talking about strips of poblanos or this dish specifically.

 My version, based on a recipe José grew up eating, strikes a perfect balance.
 Some people like to eat rajas con crema over rice, or as a side dish with meat like carne tampiqueña (a grilled filet or skirt steak) or cecina (a thinly-cut aged salted beef).
 In our house, as you may already be fully aware if you’re a regular reader, the taco is king.
 However you decide to serve it, though, I guarantee it won’t be long before you’re making it again.

 - 1/2 of a large white onion, sliced into rings and then cut in half (to make half moon strips)

-- About a half cup of coarsely shredded Chihuahua cheese
+- 1/2 of coarsely shredded Chihuahua cheese

-Put the chile strips (rajas) in the pan with the onion, stir to coat well with the remaining butter, and warm over medium heat until the rajas are warm and a little wilted.
+- Add the chile strips (rajas) in the pan with the onion, stir to coat well with the remaining butter, and warm over medium heat until the rajas are warm and a little wilted.